Contrast it to the original ad.

 - Bicycle helmets increase the risk of accidents and injury.

 The core message people retain from such ads is that “cycling is dangerous”.
-Helmet promotions like this one are known to scare people off cycling.
+Helmet promotions like this one are known to scare people of cycling.
 This turns people away from a safe, gentle and healthy mode of transport.

 This “message” was commissioned by “road safety” bureaucrats who are very generous with taxpayer’s money to fund propaganda.
 How can it be money well spent to tell people that cycling is dangerous when other bureaucrats from the health department are spending taxpayer’s money to encourage cycling?
+It is our money they are wasting.

 HelmetFreedom has also some sample letters you can use to write to your MP, so that we can put an end such waste of our money.